Cher: The Memoir

 Cher: The Memoir is the first of a two-part memoir by the American entertainer Cher.
 The book was released November 19, 2024 by Dey Street Books in the US and HarperCollins in the UK.
-Part One details Cher's childhood, her early success, and meeting her first husband, singer-songwriter Sonny Bono; the book spans 1946–1976.
-The audiobook was read by actress Stephanie J. Block.
+Part One details Cher's childhood, her early success, and meeting her first husband, singer-songwriter Sonny Bono; the book spans 1956–1976.
+The audiobook was read by Cher and the actress Stephanie J. Block, who portrayed Cher in the Tony award-winning musical The Cher Show.

 Part One debuted at number one on The New York Times Bestseller list and remained on the spot for three weeks.
-It also debuted at number two on Publishers Weekly Bestsellers List selling 44,701 units in its first week.
+It also debuted at number two on Publishers Weekly Bestseller List selling 44,701 units in its first week.

-Part Two is set for release in 2025.
+Part Two is set for release in 2026.
 Cher first announced that she had begun writing a memoir in 2017.